When should I arrive?

-Please leave all electronic devices and phones in your vehicles.
+We would prefer you leave all electronic devices and phones in your vehicles.
 In case of emergency, you can be reached at (928) 204-3391 in case of an emergency during a retreat.
 This number is to be used only in the case of an emergency.

 What if I don’t get in on time to register?
 How does a waiting list work?

-There are a limited number of spaces for this retreat.
 Once the retreat fills, we will begin a waiting list.
 As we have cancellations for a retreat, we will offer the spots to those on the waiting list.
 Once a spot becomes available in the retreat, the next person on the waiting list will be contacted.
 At that time, we will give you a deadline by which we will need you to respond, or we will move onto the next person on the waiting list.
 The week leading up to the retreat, we will need a very quick response.

 Can I attend only a day?

 Because of the nature of this event, please plan to attend the entire retreat.

 What time do the retreats start and end?

 Please arrive at Sedona Mago between 2:00 and 5:30 pm on Thursday.
 The retreat will end around 2pm on Sunday.

 The agenda is available online.